-Of all of the HEC Paris essays, this one provides options to share your strong opinions and personality with the admissions committee.
+Of all the HEC Paris essays, this one provides options to share your strong opinions and personality with the admissions committee.
 For instance, you can choose to describe your country or city, discuss an art piece, or a leader you admire.
 Honestly, any of the choices can showcase an aspect of your personality.
 Overall, the goal is to differentiate yourself.

 Consider the best option for your unique background.
-For example, if you live in a small country or city that is rarely visited by tourists, describe a monument or site.
+For example, if you live in a small country or city rarely visited by tourists, describe a monument or site.
 In this way, using the essay to describe your city or country can further explain your background.